Venezuela asks Interpol to arrest politician over alleged plot

 Two drones packed with explosives flew toward Maduro as he was attending a military parade in Caracas, officials said.
 When a detonation occurred, soldiers were seen running away in panic.

-Authorities have detained several suspects whom they accuse of involvement with support from neighboring Colombia and from unidentified figures in the United States.
+Authorities say they have detained 10 suspects whom they accuse of involvement with support from neighboring Colombia and from unidentified figures in the United States.
+Another 10 unidentified people are implicated and not yet arrested, the government said.

 One of those detained is another opposition lawmaker, Juan Requesens, who was seized by intelligence officers at his home this week.

-On Friday, Maduro's government said Requesens had admitted to having communicated through a message service with another arrested suspect, retired soldier Juan Monasterios, who has allegedly confessed to participating in the attack.
+Maduro's government said Requesens has since admitted to having communicated through a message service with another arrested suspect, retired soldier Juan Monasterios, who has allegedly confessed to participating in the attack.

+"The ex-deputy Requesens and Borges were directly involved in the planning and execution as accomplices and as the masterminds," Rodriguez charged.
+He called both men "cowards."

-Rodriguez presented a video excerpt in which Requesens is heard telling a prosecutor that Borges had asked him to smuggle Monasterios into Colombia.
+Rodriguez presented a video excerpt of 47 seconds in which Requesens is heard telling a prosecutor that Borges had asked him to smuggle Monasterios across the border with Colombia.

 The Constituent Assembly, a powerful super-legislative body of Maduro loyalists created last year that has arrogated powers from the opposition-dominated National Assembly, on Wednesday stripped Borges and Requesens of their parliamentary immunity so they can be put on trial.

-Borges and other opposition figures accuse Maduro of using the drone incident to step up repression.
+Borges and other opposition figures accuse Maduro of using the drone incident to step up repression and persecution of the opposition.

 The European Union has called for a "comprehensive and transparent investigation" of the incident while rejecting violence in Venezuela.
 It also demanded the National Assembly's powers be restored, including its right to decide the parliamentary immunity of its members.